 2 Results are processed by means of a specific code.
-In this code, PM stands for Propaedeutic Phase Module, 08 for 8th module, IE for IB English, 21F (= Cohort 2020, February Stream) for the cohort to which a student belongs.
+In this code, PM stands for Propaedeutic Phase Module, 08 for 8th module, IE for IB English, 22F (= Cohort 2022F, February Stream) for the cohort to which a student belongs.

-Domain Domain Category PLO's MLO's Tools for working & Organisation & Draft the strategic cycle of Student can demonstrate an Management 22 People part(s) of the organisation understanding of how human (TWM22) (process and content). resources practices contribute to the success of the organisation.
-Tools for working & Business Research Analyse a complex business Student can explain the choice of Management 24 problem in an international methodology in view of the (TWM24) business setting with use of research (sub)questions. an adequate research design, resulting in an evidence based feasible solution.
+Domain Domain Category PLO's MLO's Tools for working & Management 22 (TWM22) Organisation & People Draft the strategic cycle of part(s) of the organisation (process and content).
+Students demonstrate an understanding of the strategic cycle of a company (internal and external environment, financial perspective).
+Tools for working & Management 24 (TWM24) Business Research Analyse a complex business problem in an international business setting with use of an adequate research design, resulting in an evidence based feasible solution.
+Students demonstrate a comprehensive understanding of the different steps of the research cycle.